The Time Jesus Offended an All-Around Good Guy

 This self-sufficient, self-made man was asking the self-actualising question, How can I maximise life?
 How can one enjoy fullness of life?

 The man had obviously heard Jesus’ message on the Kingdom of God and was intrigued.
 Clearly competent and capable, a man of means and influence, he wanted in.
 In fact, he wanted it all.

 Importantly, he was not asking, “How do I get to heaven?”

 Okay, with the man’s question clearly in mind, let’s turn to Jesus’ response.

-The man smugly announced that he scored full marks in all the areas mentioned since, well, his first pimple.
+The man revealed himself, smugly announcing that he scored full marks in all the areas mentioned since, well, his first pimple.

 Jesus then poked at his core:

 You still lack one thing.
 Sell all that you have and distribute to the poor, and you will have treasure in heaven; and come, follow Me.”